Expected Policy Gradients for Reinforcement Learning: Expected policy gradients for Gaussian Policies

 In the multi-dimensional case, the critic can have saddle points, as shown in Figure \ref{fig-saddle-point}.
 For the case shown in the figure, we explore little along the blue eigenvector (since the intersection of $Q(\cdot,s)$ with the blue plane shows a maximum) and much more along the red eigenvector (since the intersection of $Q(\cdot,s)$ with the red plane shows a minimum, which we want to escape).
 In essence, we apply the one-dimensional reasoning shown in Figure \ref{fig-explore-1d} to each plane separately, where the planes are spanned by the corresponding eigenvector and the $z$-axis.
-This way, we can escape saddle points and minima.\footnote{Of course the optimisation is still local and there is no guarantee of finding a global optimum---we can merely increase our chances.}
+This way, we can escape saddle points and minima.\footnote{Of course the optimization is still local and there is no guarantee of finding a global optimum---we can merely increase our chances.} In practice, we show experimentally that good performance is obtained if we consider quadratic functions constrained to have a diagonal Hessian, i.e., where eigenvectors are axis-aligned.